 5. I’m looking forward to working together

 This is a particularly useful expression for emails and letters.
-When you start a project with a new colleague or clients, adding “I’m looking forward to working with you on this project” near the end of your email shows respect and that you are keen to get on well together.
+When you start a project with a new colleague or a client, adding “I’m looking forward to working with you on this project” near the end of your email shows respect and that you are keen to get on well together.

 6. That sounds like a plan